Gagauz people: Geographical distribution

 Outside Moldova, a minority of Gagauz people live in the Ukrainian regions of Odesa and Zaporizhzhia.
 They are also in Kazakhstan, Kyrgyzstan, Uzbekistan, Bulgaria, Greece, Romania, Brazil, Turkmenistan, Belarus, Estonia, Latvia, Georgia, Turkey, and the Russian region of Kabardino-Balkaria.

+The Gagauz people are one of the largest ethnic minorities in Moldova.
+During the Russian colonization of southern Bessarabia (Budjak), in the early 19th century, the Gagauz people moved from the eastern Balkans, beginning to stabilize their presence on the future territory of the Republic of Moldova.
+The Gagauz are not equally distributed on the territory of Moldova, living primarily in the southern part of the country, particularly in the Autonomous Territorial Unit of Gagauzia.
+They follow a primarily rural lifestyle.

+The Gagauz are the third minority ethnic group in the Republic of Moldova, counting 126,010 people according to the 2014 census, i.e. 4.57% of the total population (without Transnistria).
+Their share in the ethnic composition of the country is gradually increasing.
+They are the majority of Gagauzia's population (83.8%), while in Taraclia District, which is inhabited primarily by Bulgarians, they comprise 9.0% of the total population.
+In Basarabeasca District they are 7.4% of the district's population, but gradually declining.
+In Cahul district, they have a small presence (2.7% of the district's population).
+In the rest of Moldova their share is lower than 1%.
+The internal migration of Gagauz in Moldova is low.
+Most Gagauz who leave Gagauzia migrate to Russia.

+Due to their concentration in the areas around the border between Moldova and Ukraine, modern Gagauz people marry primarily with other Gagauz; thus keeping a high degree of ethnic stability.
+However, in the recent past, the situation was somewhat different.
+In the early 20th century, the ratio of Gagauz and Bulgarians in the population of Comrat was approximately 2:1.
+In the late 20th century, due to assimilation and higher fertility rates within the Gagauz, the ratio was 1:14.
+Nowadays, similar ratios between Gagauz and Bulgarians are preserved in some villages.
+For practical reasons, a contemporary Gagauz usually speaks at least two languages.
+In their daily life they use Gagauz and Russian, but many can speak Romanian as well.

 History

 Origins

 The origin of the Gagauz is obscure.
 In the beginning of the 20th century, a Bulgarian historian counted 19 different theories about their origin.
 A few decades later the Gagauz ethnologist M. N. Guboglo increased the number to 21.
 In some of those theories the Gagauz people are presented as descendants of the Pechenegs, the Cumans-Kipchaks or a clan of Seljuk Turks or a mix of all.
 Others doubt altogether that the Gagauz are of Turkic origin at all and claimed that they are of Turkified Bulgarian or Greek origin.
-The fact that their confession is Eastern Orthodox Christianity may suggest that their ancestors already lived in the Balkans prior to the Ottoman conquest in the late 14th century.
+The fact that their religion is Eastern Orthodox Christianity may suggest that their ancestors already lived in the Balkans before the Ottoman conquest in the late 14th century.